pnp/blog/content/post/5-commands-to-try-in-cli-for-microsoft-365-to-fall-in-love-with.md

 ## Get a list of Power Apps

-Wouldn\'t it be nice to get a list of apps?
+Wouldn't it be nice to get a list of apps?
 This is what I thought as well.
 We will look into the [CLI for Microsoft 365 documentation](https://pnp.github.io/cli-microsoft365/cmd/pa/app/app-list/) find the command to list all Power Apps in this tenant, which gives us an